-Role of an Elected Member
+Role of Elected Members

 Elected Members are required to represent the views and interests of residents and ratepayers to Council and, in turn, explain Council policy and decisions to residents.
 The role of an Elected Member is to serve as a bridge between residents and the Council.

 Elected Members have no authority to act or make decisions on behalf of the Council.
 This may only be done at properly-constituted Council meetings.